MaximeWewer/wrk-multi-url-benchmark/README.md

 `multi_http.lua` script allows you to :

-- Send requests to multiple URLs simultaneously
+- Send requests to multiple URLs simultaneously and give them weight
 - Track the number of requests per URL
 - Simulate random delays between requests for more realistic connections
 - Export the statistics to a JSON file